Deep Space Nine (fictional space station): Production design

 The station model was principally designed by Herman Zimmerman and Rick Sternbach.
 Ricardo Delgado, Joseph Hodges, Nathan Crowley, Jim Martin, Rob Legato, Gary Hutzel, Michael Okuda, and executive producer Rick Berman also contributed to the design.
 The miniature was fabricated by Tony Meininger.

 At a 2006 auction held by the New York City branch of Christie's of London, the original 6' diameter "hero model" of Deep Space 9 went for US$110,000.
 This was the principal model for filming, and was made primarily of fiber and resin with built in fiber-optic lighting.

 Herman Zimmerman compared the design of the station as having Art Deco influences, but also having a geometric design flavour to create a "Cardassian" style.
-One of the design motifs was to put things in sets of three, such having three concentric rings for main station structure, and sets of vertical pylons.
+One of the design motifs was to put things in sets of three, such as having three concentric rings for the main station structure, and three sets of vertical pylons.

 The interior sets that depicted the station were on the Paramount lot.